OlhaShulikaUJ/SUM_project/README.md

    * сalculate ASC for the given E(p_sum) for 100 replications
    * define the average ASC
    * recalculate p_sum for ALL travellers

 7) Demand for SUM
    * count a number of travellers with probability Psum>0.5

+8) KPIs for NSM
+   * ExMAS for NSM users from O to HUB